WardPearce/paaster/README.md

 - `sudo docker compose build; sudo docker compose up -d`.

 #### Vercel
-Paaster's frontend is also configured to support [Vercel](https://vercel.com).
-Using Vercel can add a extra layer of security by separating the servers the frontend and backend code runs on.
-Using Vercel will also result in performance benefits too.
+Paaster's frontend is also configured to work with [Vercel](https://vercel.com), which offers enhanced security through server separation and improved performance.

 #### Using Rclone